“Bjarke Mogensen is an astonishment on record. Once heard, never forgotten.”

 Bjarke Mogensens repertoire is almost unlimited, with a span ranging from folk music and accordion classics over his own arrangements and transcriptions to brand new works for accordion as well as improvisation.

-A series of his critically acclaimed recordings and arrangements can be found on the british label Orchid Classics as well as the national Danish cd-label Dacapo-Records.
+A series of his award-winning recordings and arrangements can be found on the British label Orchid Classics as well as the national Danish cd-label Dacapo-Records.

 Bjarke plays the Pigini Mythos Accordion No.5 and is one of very few accordionists in the world who plays the quarter tonal accordion, an instrument which was custom made in Italy.
 Bjarke Mogensen studied at the Royal Danish Academy of Music and today he teaches accordion and chamber music at the same place.